oracle/terraform-provider-oci/website/docs/d/batch_batch_context.html.markdown

 	* `tag_namespace` - Name of the corresponding tag namespace.
 	* `values` - Mapping of tag value to its priority.
 	* `weight` - Weight associated with the tag key.
 Percentage point is the unit of measurement.
 * `lifecycle_details` - A message that describes the current state in more detail.
 For example, can be used to provide actionable information for a resource in the Failed state.
-* `logging_configuration` - Logging configuration for batch context.
+* `logging_configuration` - Logging configuration of the batch context.
+	* `is_job_task_events_propagation_enabled` - A switch to enable or disable propagation of job and task events to the customer's logs in Oracle Cloud Infrastructure logging service.
 	* `log_group_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the log group.
 	* `log_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the log.
-	* `type` - Discriminator for sub-entities.
+	* `type` - Type of the logging configuration.
+Discriminator for sub-entities.
 * `network` - Network configuration of the batch context.
 	* `nsg_ids` - A list of [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of associated network security groups.
 	* `subnet_id` - [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of associated subnet.